ifrit98/storage-subnet/README.md

 - `--api.ping_timeout`: The timeout (in seconds) for ping data queries.
 This is the time allowed for a ping operation before it times out.
 Useful for checking network latency and availability.
 Default: 2 seconds.

 - `--api.whitelisted_hotkeys`: A list of whitelisted hotkeys.
 Only these hotkeys will be allowed to interact with the API.
 Default: [] (empty list, meaning no restrictions unless specified).

+- `--api.open_access`: This flag completely whitelists all hotkeys and exposes the endpoint to the any hotkey, regardless of registration status. *USE WITH CAUTION*

 These options are crucial for managing the behavior and security of your API interactions.
 The timeouts ensure that operations do not hang indefinitely, while the whitelisted hotkeys provide a mechanism to restrict access to trusted entities.
 Adjust these settings based on your operational requirements and security considerations.